mattdood/zets/2022/4/20220405193836/logic-of-quantified-statements-20220405193836.md

     * Not all values are true, if `x = 1/2` then it yields `1/4 < 1`

 ### Existential quantifier
-The symbol `∃` is the existential quantifier and denotes "there exists", "for soem", "there is a", or "for at least one".
+The symbol `∃` is the existential quantifier and denotes "there exists", "for some", "there is a", or "for at least one".

 Example: